-SPAN 892.
-Continuous Enrollment -Half-Time 0 sem hrs Fee.
-S/U grade assessment.
-Prereq: Cons. of dept. ch.
-SPAN 893.
-Continuous Enrollment -Full-Time 0 sem. hrs.
-Fee.
-S/U grade assessment.
-Prereq: Cons. of dept. ch.
-GERONTOLOGY (GERT) FACULTY IN GERONTOLOGY Director: S. Barnes Professor: A. Barnes, Bull, Iacopino Associate Professor: Papanek, Wilson Adjunct Assistant Professor: Hammetter Adjunct Instructor: S. Barnes, Stein Note: Faculty members and their ranks are for the 2005-2006 academic year.
-DEGREE OFFERED Graduate Certificate in Gerontology PROGRAM DESCRIPTION The certificate in gerontology provides students with an introduction to the field of gerontology.
+SPAN 868.
+Master's Comprehensive Exam Preparation - Half-Time 0 sem. hrs.

+SPAN 869.
+Master's Comprehensive Exam Preparation - Full-Time 0 sem. hrs.

+GERONTOLOGY (GERT)

+FACULTY IN GERONTOLOGY Director: Barnes

+Associate Professor: Papanek

+Adjunct Instructor: Barnes, Stein

+Note: Faculty members and their ranks are for the

+2006-2007 academic year.

+Graduate Certificate in Gerontology

+The certificate in gerontology provides students with an introduction to the field of aging.
 It is an interdisciplinary, non-degree graduate program leading to a certificate in gerontology.
-The program can be taken by itself HEAL 144.
-International Health or in conjunction with pursuit of a graduate degree in another field.
+The program can be taken by itself or in conjunction with pursuit of a graduate degree in another field.
 Course work leading to the certificate in gerontology is designed to give students: 1) An understanding of the broad, interdisciplinary nature of issues which relate to and influence older adults, 2) An understanding of the processes of aging, 3) A background in existing theories and research in gerontology, 4) An understanding of the programs, policies, and services that exist for older Americans, and 5) A foundational background as preparatory for other graduate work, or professional practice where gerontological knowledge is required.

-PREREQUISITES FOR ADMISSION Admission decisions are based on a variety of criteria, each of which is intended to measure the applicant's ability to succeed in the program.
+Admission decisions are based on a variety of criteria, each of which is intended to measure the applicant's ability to succeed in the program.
 Applicants to the certificate program must have graduated with a baccalaureate degree or its equivalent from an accredited college or university.
 They must also have a grade point average of B (3.00 on a 4.00 scale) or above in undergraduate course work.
 Students from any undergraduate field may be accepted into the program.
-APPLICATION REQUIREMENTS Applicants must submit, directly to the Graduate School:

-- 1. A completed application form and fee. - 2.
-Official transcripts from all current and previous colleges/universities except Marquette. - 3.
-Three letters of recommendation. - 4.
-Test scores from a recognized graduate school entrance examination are recommended but not required. e.g., GRE, GMAT, LSAT, or MAT. - 5.
-(For international applicants only) a TOEFL score or other acceptable proof of English proficiency Note: Upon acceptance to the Graduate School, applicants will be asked to complete a one-page registration form for the certificate program and submit it directly to the certificate program administrator.
-CERTIFICATE REQUIREMENTS To earn the certificate in gerontology, a student must complete 3 required courses and 1 elective course (totaling a minimum of 12 credit hours).
+- 1. A completed application form and fee. - Official transcripts from all current and previous colleges/universities except Marquette. - 3.
+Three letters of recommendation. - Test scores from a recognized graduate school entrance examination are recommended but not required, e.g., GRE, GMAT, LSAT, or MAT. - 5.
+(For international applicants only) a TOEFL score or other acceptable proof of English proficiency.
+Note: Upon acceptance to the Graduate School, applicants will be asked to complete a one-page registration form for the certificate program and submit it directly to the certificate director.

+To earn the certificate in gerontology, a student must complete 3 required courses and 1 elective course (totaling a minimum of 12 credit hours).
 With appropriate approvals, these courses may be applied to other graduate programs at Marquette University.

 Required courses are: GERT 200, 201, and 202.
-Elective courses include: GERT 203; DENT 296, 298; HEAL 144, 220, 222, 241, 245, 246, 248, 298; LAW 486; NURS 261, 268, 298; PHTH 512; SOCI 122, 125.
-COURSE DESCRIPTIONS UPPER DIVISION COURSES THAT MAY CARRY GRADUATE CREDIT:
+Elective courses include: GERT 203; DENT 296, 298; HEAL 144, 220, 222, 241, 245, 246, 248, 298; LAWG 761; NURS 261, 268, 298; PHTH 512; SOCI 122, 125.